 How to safely remove every trace of an application

-CleanMyMac 3 is a tool that removes lots of unwanted data from your Mac, including applications.
-It knows where to look for files that are installed by apps and searches for them there, then lists them when it finds them, allowing you to easily delete them.
-It’s available to download for free, so you can start using it as soon as you need it.
+You can safely remove unwanted apps, along with their leftovers, with the help of an app we’ve mentioned above — CleanMyMac X. It knows where to look for files that are installed by apps and searches for them there, then lists them when it finds them, allowing you to easily delete them.

 Repeat the process for every app you suspect is malware.